ngs-docs/2021-august-remote-computing/docs/07-automation-scripting.md

 head F3D0_S188_L001_R1.fq
 ```

 you'll see that it's full of FASTQ sequencing records.
-Often I want to run a bioinformatices pipeline on some small set of records first, before running it on the full set, just to make sure all the syntax for all the commands works ("data forensics").
+Often I want to run a bioinformatics pipeline on some small set of records first, before running it on the full set, just to make sure all the syntax for all the commands works ("data forensics").
 So I'd like to subset all of these files *without* modifying the originals.

 First, let's make sure the originals are read-only